zqwxxg/fyp/README.md

 Designing software effort estimation model using machine learning techniques.

-See [this](https://github.com/ziqiwong228/fyp/blob/main/MCS17%20Project%20Plan.pdf) for project proposal.
+See [this](https://github.com/zqwxxg/fyp/tree/main/doc) for the project proposal, final report, and user guide.